Swarovski ® Crystal

 1956 Aged 93, Daniel Swarovski dies on 23rd January.
 Later that year, the company launches Aurora Borealis, often referred to as “AB”, an iridescent effect for jewellery stones, when Christian Dior was the first fashion designer to include it in his haute couture collection.

-In 1977 a crystal chandelier component range was registered under the name Strass (registration mark).
+In 1977 the crystal chandelier component range was registered under the name Strass (registration mark).

 1987 Swarovski established a collector’s club – the Swarovski Crystal Society.
 This enabled Swarovski collectors to purchase an annual edition and special items only available to the collectors.
-Now it is the world’s largest collector society with an international following of some 325,000 members in over 125 countries.
+Now it is the world’s largest collector society with an international following of hundreds of thousands of members in over 125 countries.

 1995 Swarovski opens Kristallwelten, a magical Swarovski Crystal Worlds in Wattens, Austria.
-Since opening its doors, it has welcomed over 11 million visitors.
+Since opening its doors, it has welcomed millions of visitors.